R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 **Some of the terms and their meanings in this article;**

+-  ``mod.json`` documented here: :doc:`/guides/gettingstarted`.
+You can find an example template in this article.
 -  ``AudioSelectionStrategy`` (``sequential`` or ``random``): Selection strategy for multiple override samples.
-If you have more than one sounds, you can choose ``random`` to randomize them, if you have only one sound, or more than one sound but you want to play them in alphabetical order, you can simply use ``sequential``
+If you have one sound or you want to play them in alphabetical order, choose ``sequential``.
+If you have more than one sound and you want to randomize them, you can choose ``random``.
--  ``mod.json`` is a required file that informs the game engine how to set up and use a mod.
-You can find an example template in this article.
--  ``Audio Event IDs`` Every event has different IDs.
-In order for the game to choose the sound it should play at that moment, it must first know its ID.
-And so do you, to start to change them, you must identify the exact sound first.
+-  ``Audio Event IDs`` Every event has a different ID.
+In order for the game to choose the sound it should play at that moment, it must first know its event ID.
+To start to change sounds, you must identify the event ID which plays it first.

 Audio Type
 -----------

--  Use only ``WAV`` format and either ``48000hz`` or ``44100hz`` sample rate.
+-  You will need to use ``WAV`` format and either ``48000hz`` or ``44100hz`` sample rate.
--  Check the last section of this article for more info and recommended tools.
+-  more details later in :ref:`Creating Your Sound`

 Step 1 - Identifying the Sound
 -------------------------------